-\paragraph{Discussion} Till now, the SM family provides a unique solution for the generative task.
-It may seem likelihood-free, but recently, another track on diffusion model found that indeed these two research lines can contribute to the same formulation~\cite{song2020score}.
+\paragraph{Discussion} Till now, the SM family has provided a unique solution for the generative task.
+It may seem likelihood-free, but recently, another track on the diffusion model found that indeed these two research lines can contribute to the same formulation~\cite{song2020score}.
 The only difference is that the diffusion model starts with a variational approximation perspective.